tungstennn/etl-example/walkthough-activities/activity-6.md

 ### Data Extraction

-- Given the database contains 10,500 rows with 4 fields, when the data is extracted, then it should complete in less than 1 minute. #16
+- Given the database contains 10,500 rows with 4 fields, when the data is extracted, then it should complete in less than 1ms per row. #16
 - Given the CSV file contains 5,200 rows with 5 columns, when the data is extracted, then it should complete in less than 30 seconds. #17

 ### Data Cleaning